Prefer to watch? Here’s the video version of this blog post on sister channel Save Like A Bear.

 - Do free things with your friends instead of spending money on socialising.
-Here’s a 7 examples mainly for Summer but they can be adapted in the colder months too!
+Here’s 7 examples mainly for summer but they can be adapted in the colder months too!

 - Check out 25 ways that students can save money quickly for even more.

 - Create a monthly budget (you can see a great example of how to do this on Day 3 of my free email course)